 Thanks for looking!
 I hope you enjoyed this travel guide for the Half Dome trail in Yosemite National Park, California.

-Don’t forget to check out my other United States hiking guides before you go!
+Don’t forget to check out my other USA hiking guides before you go!